appsmithorg/appsmith-docs/website/docs/getting-started/tutorials/customer-support-tool/view-ticket-details.md

     - Drop five Text widgets for displaying the ticket subject, requested date, customer email, ticket status and priority.
     - Notice that all the changes you make in the first list item reflect in the subsequent list items that are greyed out.
 Refer to *Fig 3* for the placement of the widgets.

 4. You now need to display the data from the query in these Text widgets.
 In step 2 above, you already connected the List widget to the **getTickets** query.
-Use the `currentItem` reference property of the List widget to display the data in the list items as shown in the table below:
+Select each Text widget and use the `currentItem` reference property to display the data in the list items as shown in the table below:

   | Property                     |Value                                              |
   | -------------------------- | ------------------------------------------------- |